 - Use ASL interpreters.
 When communicating with people who use ASL, ask to work with certified or qualified interpreters whose competency is verified according to professional and regulatory standards.
 Despite good intentions, untrained family members or friends who volunteer to interpret may not be skilled at communicating medical information and may also bring confidentiality and privacy concerns.

 - Confirm understanding.
 As with all types of health communication, take time to confirm understanding.
 Whether communicating directly or through an interpreter, ask Deaf and hard-of-hearing patients to tell you, in their own words, their understanding of the topics discussed.
 If a concept is unclear, rephrase it rather than just repeat it.
 Confirm understanding throughout your time together, not just when appointments are almost over.

-These how-to tips are adapted from Helen Osborne’s award-winning book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition (updated 2018).
+Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition (Updated 2018), by Helen Osborne.
+These how-to tips are adapted from Chapter 20, “Know Your Audience: Hearing Loss.”

 Helen has recorded several Health Literacy Out Loud podcasts on this topic.
 Click the links below to listen to the interviews and read their transcripts:

 - Health Literacy and Hearing Loss (HLOL #130), an interview with Dr. Mike McKee

 - Health Literacy and Hearing Loss (HLOL #103), an interview with Bonnie Bartos

 - Health Education for Children with Disabilities (HLOL #89), an interview with Charlotte Cushman